 Change is hard and solutions often require a bit of work and perseverance.
 But most families find that there is relief – and sleep! – on the other side.

-All sleep skill packages include 2-3 weeks of phone, text and email support to help out with any problems or queries that you may come across in implementing your plan after the initial consultation.
+All sleep skill packages include text/email support to help out with any problems or queries that you may come across in implementing your plan after the initial consultation.

 As parents, you are biologically programmed to respond in this way to your crying child – that’s exactly how nature intended it.
 But remember that change can be hard for babies, and there will be some crying.
 How much crying will depend on a few things – how old your baby is, and what you are comfortable with as a parent, for example – and this is why understanding you and your family is an essential part of my practice.
 Let me assure you, I’m not in the business of forcing parents to do anything they are not comfortable with and there is more than one way to approach any sleep concern.